 Most men would hesitate at telling such a story of themselves.
-But I am convinced that it will afford a suggestion of mercy toward such as do fall, and some may be turned away from temp'ation by its recital.
+But I am convinced that it will afford a suggestion of mercy toward such as do fall, and some may be turned away from tempration by its recital.

-I bad been an under clerk in a large establishment for many years.
-Naturally economical, my savings had attained to such a respectable sum that I ventured upon married life, quite as much as a refuge from the monotony of my inexpensive style of living as in obedience to those yearnings of nature which a man is either very foolish or very bad not to heed in due season Like most men, however, whose advertures of this kind are not followed by the comfort and ease which depend upon money for their possession, in the course of time I came to repent the undertaking; for I was in debt, and my family had increased, while my income had not kept pace with my expenses.
-My wife lacked the courage to practice I had borrowed money in every availstreets was literally denied to me by whom I was in debt for house expenses.
+I had been an under clerk in a large establishment for many years.
+Naturally economical, my savings had attained to such a respectable sum that I ventured upon married life, quite as much as a refuge from the monotony of my inexpensive style of living as in obedience to those yearnings of nature which a man is either very foolish or very bad not to heed in due season Take most men, however, whose adven-tures of this kind are not followed by the comfort and ease which depend upon money for their possession, in the course of time I came to repent the undertaking; for I was in debt, and my family bad increased, while my income had not kept pace with my expenses.
+My wife lacked the courage to practice the proper self-denial which would be consequent upon a retrenchment of our expenses.
+I was daily annoyed by duns.
+I had borrowed money in every available quarter, and a walk in the public streets was literally denied to me by the fear of encountering some one to whom I was in debt for house expenses.

-by a distless stroll through the town, I intelligence, after business hours, of a transaction entered into on their account, which secured the immediate transmission to an isolated inland town of several thousand dollars, together with certain papers and statements mail.
-Upon a consultation of the members of the firm I had been selected to perform the necessary two days' journey.
-I accepted the mission with alaceverything necessary to my prompt dethe concern in the matter.
-A letter of instructions were also inclosed.
+Returning home late one night, jaded by a distless stroll through the town, I found the junior member of the firm awaiting me.
+The house had received intelligence, after business hours, of a transaction entered into on their actransmission to an isolated inland town of several thousand dollars, together with certain papers and statements necessary to conclude the affair.
+It was too important a matter to be intrusted to the inaccurity and uncertainty of the mail.
+Upon a consultation of the mem-bers of the firm I had been selected to perform the necessary two days' journey.
+I accepted the mission with alacrity, for the reason, among others, that it would be such a recreation as would divert my thoughts for a time from the perplexities of my miserable condition.